 I’ve managed to delete about 500 words to bring the chapter one word count below 5,000 words.
-It feels good to have done it, it was easier to delete words than I thought it would be, and it highlighted the story by removing what served only as fluff.
-Reading through to cull words and sentences as a task though was a challenging exercise because it was difficult to be mindful of the flow at the same time.
+It feels good to have done it, it was easier to delete words than I thought it would be and it highlighted the story by removing what served only as fluff.
+Reading through to cull words and sentences as a task though is a challenging exercise because it’s difficult to be mindful of the flow at the same time.
 There are sections that need more attention regarding the flow of the story.
-Less is more is a great rule that can serve to bring what’s important into the foreground.
+Less is more is a great rule that serves to bring what’s important into the foreground.
 I want the story to speak to the imagination and carry the reader along effortlessly.
 Whether I can do this or not will be in the reading of it by another which is the next step when I put this first draft of chapter one aside.

 For now I’m more interested in getting the story onto the page than making it perfect.
 Chapter one is ready for some fresh eyes to read it, so I’ll pass it onto a friend who has volunteered to read for me.
 I’m very lucky to have had this offer, I only expect to get another’s insight and feedback.
 If feedback includes editing, tense and/or story notes then that is even more of a bonus for me.
 Really, whatever my friend wants to contribute re: reading I’m grateful for their input.
 A new perspective on my work will be very welcome.

 I’m ready to move on to chapter two.